A few days of not cold temperatures and a few early blooms and tiny green leaves showing up in the yard makes me yearn for spring!

 Due to a pesky tummy virus, our daughter and husband weren’t able to come.
 They were missed.

 Can you see the 2 gravy boats?
-Nothing matched in size or patterns for the containers.
+Nothing matches in size or patterns for the containers.

-I wasn’t sure if the china would work or if I would have to use the plain white that is for day to day.
+I wasn’t sure if the china would work or if I would have to use the plain white day to day. plates.
 This was a grown up lunch for a 21st birthday!
-I wanted the table to be as special as my girl for her day.
+I wanted the table to be as special as our girl for her day.

 The yellow in the china is highlighted by this pretty ribbon.
 The green does the same.
 This combination was surprize in how pretty it all looked!